Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 [`SharedFlow`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-shared-flow/) is a hot flow that broadcasts emitted values that happen over time to its subscribers.

-You can create `SharedFlow` with the [`MutableSharedFlow()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-mutable-shared-flow.html) function.
+You can create a `SharedFlow` with the [`MutableSharedFlow()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-mutable-shared-flow.html) function.

 A `MutableSharedFlow` exposes functions for emitting values.
 If you expose it directly, code outside the class can emit values into the flow.